mukul-kansal/tookanFarmwork/README.md

  // use to create session.
 TookanTracker.shared.startTarckingByJob(sharedSecertId: "tookan-sdk-345#!@", jobId: "Provide Tookan Dashboard JOB ID", userId: "Provide Tookan Dashboard User ID")
 //use to fetch response from API.

+Step 6: Please add required fame work to your project

+Drag an drop required framework to you project  from folder.